86Box/docs/settings/ports.rst

 The check box (left) enables emulation of the corresponding serial port.
 Any ports not provided by the machine's motherboard will be emulated as generic ISA or VLB serial cards.

-The dropdown (middle) selects an emulated device to connect to the serial port; click |clear| to search for devices by name.
+The dropdown (middle) selects an emulated device to connect to the serial port.
+Click |clear| to search for devices by name.
 The following devices are supported:

 * **None:** no device connected.
 * **Serial Passthrough:** connect to a serial port on the host system.